wacoo/Hello-Microverse/README.md

 How to set up `linter` for HTML and CSS

+How to check errors with a `linter` and fix the code

-How to create a pull request
+How to create a `pull request`